jpauty/playground-functional-python/markdowns/aidKit.md

-Hi there, I'm Dr. Curry.
+Hi there, I'm Dr. Fun.
 Please describe your symptoms and I'll try to find the cure!

 # I cannot find any place to use those fancy new functions I just discovered